tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

-The "extension_data" field of this extension contains a "KeyShareOffer" value:
+The "extension_data" field of this extension contains a "KeyShare" value:

 %%% Key Exchange Messages
        struct {
            select (role) {
                case client:
-                   KeyShare client_offers<4..2^16-1>;
+                   KeyShareEntry client_shares<4..2^16-1>;

                case server:
-                   KeyShare server_offer;
+                   KeyShareEntry server_share;
            }
-       } KeyShareOffer;
+       } KeyShare;

-client_offers
+client_shares
-: A list of offered KeyShare values in descending order of client preference.
+: A list of offered KeyShareEntry values in descending order of client preference.
   This vector MUST NOT be empty.
 Clients not providing a KeyShare MUST instead omit this extension from the ClientHello.

-server_offer
+server_shares
-: A single KeyShare value for the negotiated cipher suite.
+: A single KeyShareEntry value for the negotiated cipher suite.
 Servers MUST NOT send a KeyShare for a group not offered by the client.
 {:br }

-Servers offer exactly one KeyShare value, which corresponds to the key exchange used for the negotiated cipher suite.
+Servers offer exactly one KeyShareEntry value, which corresponds to the key exchange used for the negotiated cipher suite.

-Clients offer an arbitrary number of KeyShare values, each representing a single set of key exchange parameters.
+Clients offer an arbitrary number of KeyShareEntry values, each representing a single set of key exchange parameters.
 For instance, a client might offer shares for several elliptic curves or multiple integer DH groups.
-The key_exchange values for each KeyShare MUST by generated independently.
+The key_exchange values for each KeyShareEntry MUST by generated independently.
-Clients MUST NOT offer multiple KeyShare values for the same parameters.
+Clients MUST NOT offer multiple KeyShareEntry values for the same parameters.
 Clients MAY omit this extension from the ClientHello, and in response to this, servers MUST send a HelloRetryRequest requesting use of one of the groups the client offered support for in its "supported_groups"